-Once someone takes a stand on something or goes on record in favor of a position, they prefer to stick to it.
-When someone makes a choice actively – a choice that’s spoken out loud or written down or otherwise made explicit – it is considerably more likely to shape that person’s future actions than the same choice left unspoken.
+When someone takes a stand on something or goes on record in favor of a position, they want to stick to it.
+When someone makes a choice actively – a choice that’s spoken out loud or written down or otherwise made explicit – it is much more likely to shape that person’s future actions than the same choice left unspoken.
 Psychology experiments bear this out, according to Professor Robert Cialdini in his best-selling book, Influence: Science and Practice.
+How to get people to honor their commitments is also vital in the workplace.

 An application of this principle comes in the workplace when a manager wants to influence one of their staff to take a particular course of action: they should get their staff member to put their commitment in writing.
 For instance, if you are a manager and you want an employee to submit progress reports more promptly and reliably, once you think you have obtained their agreement, ask the person to summarize the agreed decision in a memo or email and send it to you.
 By doing this, you will greatly improve the chances of that person fulfilling the commitment because people generally live up to what they have written down.